ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery...

-Many, many thousands of words received an enormous amount of printers ink during the hectic days of Clare’s rise to the top table and in my meeting with James and the following day with Brian Lohan, I was left in no doubt that the name of Clare would not have been inserted as All Ireland Champions for 1995 and 1997 without the inspiration of Ger Loughnane.
+Many, many thousands of words received an enormous amount of printers ink during the hectic days of Clare’s rise to the top table and in my meeting with James, and also the following day with Brian Lohan, I was left in no doubt, that the name of Clare would not have been inserted as All Ireland Champions for 1995 and 1997, without the inspiration of Ger Loughnane.

 By 1998 St. Josephs had a team backboned by James, Seánie McMahon and the lion hearted Ollie Baker.
 With the wind at their backs, St. Josephs came out of Munster as provincial champions following victory over the Toomevara Greyhounds of Tipperary and the road to national acclaim was now about to be achieved.